Frequently Asked Questions

 I want to request a copy of your upcoming book for a review.
 How do I do that?

-If you are a blogger who would like to request an ARC (Advance Reading Copy) of Rebel Spring for review, please send an email with your name, blog address, mailing address, and any relevant stats (follower number, traffic, etc.) to the following email address: firstname.lastname@example.org.
+If you’re a blogger who would like to request an ARC (Advance Reading Copy) of the next Falling Kingdoms book for review, please send an email with your name, blog address, mailing address, and any relevant stats (follower number, traffic, etc.) to the following email address: firstname.lastname@example.org.
 Please note that ARC quantities are limited and not all requests can be filled.

 How many books are in the young adult Nightwatchers series?

 Nightwatchers is a duology—a two book story arc beginning with Dark Kiss and ending with Wicked Kiss.
-Nothing further is currently contracted by Harlequin Teen in this series.
+Nothing further has been contracted by Harlequin Teen in this series.

 1 – Dark Kiss